harrisoncramer/typeorm-typegrapqhl-api/README.md

 ## Development

 To spin up the development server locally, run `yarn start` which will open the grqphql playground on the port that you specify inside the `.env.development` file.
-In development (since we're using sqllite) the only environment variable required is the PORT.
+In development (since we're using SQLite) the only environment variable required is the PORT.

 ## Production